tomcombriat/TES_10-knobs-synth/10knobs_mono_24bits/README.md

-## 8 knobs mono
+## 10 knobs mono

-Actual working version of 8 knobs synth.
-Features an STM32 BluePill, with standard audio output (STANDARD_PLUS 10bits of Mozzi @ 32k)
+Actual working version of 10 knobs synth.
+Features an STM32 BluePill, with DAC used defined output (STANDARD_PLUS 24bits of Mozzi @ 32k)